stex0121/projects/README.md

 happy coding...
-i think you will like next content <3 i tweaked something sonic.png with emulator and nvidia i have gotted maximum quality but i have to optimize it when have time but pixels have gone! and image wants to jump from screen xD
+i think you will like next content <3 i tweaked something sonic.png with emulator and nvidia i have gotted maximum quality but i have to optimize it when have time but pixels have gone! and image wants to jump from screen xD in my next blog i will mantioned site for converting image in ascii art :)